 There are approximately 180,000 kilometres of public roads in NSW.
-Coupled with other linear reserves, it is estimated that the linear reserve network covers about 6% of the State’s area.
+Coupled with rail and other linear reserves, it is estimated that the linear reserve network covers about 6% of NSW.

-These linear reserves and undeveloped land for new road construction contain important biodiversity that is rare in the surrounding landscape.
+The vegetation alongside roadsides and other linear infrastructure form critical habitat corridors across often fragmented landscapes and contain native species and habitat resources (such as hollows) that are rare in the surrounding landscape.
 Biodiversity is the variety of life forms, including flora and fauna, the genes they contain and the ecosystems in which they live.

-Roads and Maritime Services works in partnership with other landowners, regulators and experts to minimise the impact of its activities to biodiversity through sound evidence-based policy and guidance.
+Transport for NSW works in partnership with other landowners, regulators and experts to minimise the impact of its infrastructure development program to biodiversity through sound evidence-based policy and guidance.

 The research and management studies for individual projects can be found in our Projects section.